Preconditioned proximal point methods and notions of partial subregularity: Primal-dual methods

-This includes in particular total variation denoising (anisotropic, for simplicity) and wavelet denoising.
-We obtain the saddle point problem \eqref{eq:saddle} by taking $G(x)=\norm{x}^2/2$, and $F^*(y)=\delta_{\alpha \prod[-1,1]}$.
-For this problem, the PDHGM converges linearly whenever $[K^*x]_k \ne 0$ for each coordinate $k$.
+Let $(\realoptx, \realopty) \in \inv H(0)$ for $H$ as in \eqref{eq:h}.
+Using subregularity the PDPS, in fact, converges linearly whenever $[K \realoptx]_k \ne 0$ for all $k=1,\ldots,m$.
 In the TV denoising case, this means that the method convergences linearly when the solution image does not contain any flat regions, while in the wavelet denoising case this means that all wavelet coefficients of the solution have to be non-zero. \end{example}